KriVaTri/EVCM/DOCS.md

 - [ ] Connect A (A=1) → A becomes current, B stops
 - [ ] Disconnect A → B resumes automatically
 - [ ] Reorder while active: when Priority ON and order changes, alignment selects first eligible as current; UI updates and preferred updated to top-of-order
+- [ ] Reasons for the next in line to start: higher priority entry cable disconnect, startstop = off, soc limit, planner on and outside timeframe, no-data and below lower timer
 Notes:

 ## H. Unknown/unavailable handling